To see the full post, please click on the date shown above to open the post:

 There is an inherent beauty that forms after we have gone through this process.
 We become a candle that is set on the hill where everyone can see the light, and it sparkles with flawless purity for everyone to see.

-C. S. Lewis described it as thus: …Imagine yourself as a living house.
+C. S. Lewis described it thus: …Imagine yourself as a living house.
 God comes in to rebuild that house.
 At first, perhaps, you can understand what He is doing.
-He is getting the drains right and stopping the leaks in the roof and so on: you knew that those jobs needed doing, and so you are not surprised.
+He is getting the drains right and stopping the leaks in the roof and so on: you knew that those jobs needed doing, so you are not surprised.
 But presently, he starts knocking the house about in a way that hurts abominably and does not seem to make sense.
 What on earth is He up to?
 The explanation is that He is building quite a different house from the one you thought of — throwing out a new wing here, putting on an extra floor there, running up towers, making courtyards.
 You thought you were going to be made into a decent little cottage, but He is building a palace.

 Maybe we don’t see ourselves for what we truly are.
 We’ve been told that we were not good enough.
 Too stupid to amount to anything… Maybe we’ve been told that we were ugly or too fat.
+But God sees through all of this…

 Maybe we’ve even had others belittle us in front of our peers or behind our backs.
 But God looks at us and sees something much, much more.
 Indeed, we may start as a little cottage, but God wants to make us a palace fit for a King.